Exifly/ApiVault/.github/ISSUE_TEMPLATE/make_question.md

 name: Make a question
 about: Ask contributors and maintainers a question
 title: 'Question: '
-labels: 'question', 'open to ideas'
+labels: 'question, open to ideas'
 assignees: ''

 ---